titon/toolkit/docs/en/setup/getting-started.md

 ### Distribution Files ###

-Files found in the `dist` folder are compressed, minified, and compiled source files ready for production.
+Files found in the `dist` folder are minified and unminified files ready for production.
 These files are also available through [Bower](http://bower.io).
 These files include *all* components.

 ```
 toolkit/
 └── dist/
+    ├── toolkit.css
+    ├── toolkit.js
     ├── toolkit.min.css
     └── toolkit.min.js
 ```